Archibald Berkeley Milne was born in 1855 the son of the highly regarded Admiral Sir Alexander Milne.

-Known affectionately as 'Arky-Barky' by Queen Alexandra, Milne had no naval wartime experience prior to the outbreak of war in August 1914,
+Known affectionately as 'Arky-Barky' by Queen Alexandra, Milne had no wartime command experience prior to the outbreak of the Great War in

-having spent ten years in royal yachts (two as commander).
-Having once said "they don't pay me to think, they pay me to be an Admiral", Milne
+August 1914, having spent ten years in royal yachts (two as commander).
+Having once said "They don't pay me to think, they pay me to be an

-was appointed to command of naval forces in the Mediterranean in November 1912, having risen from Rear-Admiral in 1904 to full Admiral in
+Admiral", Milne was appointed to command of naval forces in the Mediterranean in November 1912, having risen from Rear-Admiral in 1904 to

-Contemporary opinion of Milne was, on the whole, unfavourable.
+Contemporary opinion of Milne was, on the whole, unfavorable.
 Admiral John Fisher, the formidable former (and soon to return) First Sea Lord,

-regarded Milne with contempt, attributing (correctly) his successful naval career to be based upon royal favouritism.
+regarded Milne with contempt, attributing (correctly) his successful naval career to be based upon royal favoritism.

 In the days immediately prior to the start of war in August 1914 Milne was instructed to monitor the whereabouts of two German warships in the